pablogarciaamolina/MAS-Research/README.md

 **Text processing**

 The text input is passed already tokenized and then embedded using a pretrained BERT model.
-After that, were a left with a tensor `[batch, sequence size, embedding dim]` which has its last two dimensions squeezed and passed through a FC layer a transoformed into `[batch, text embedding size]`.
+After that, were a left with a tensor `[batch, sequence size, embedding dim]` which has its last two dimensions squeezed and passed through a FC layer a transformed into `[batch, text embedding size]`.

 **Audio and Text processing**